dennykorsukewitz/VSCode-RainbowColors/README.md

 # RainbowColors

-**RainbowColors** is an extension that changes the foreground or background color rainbowly after a certain interval.
+**RainbowColors** is an extension that changes the foreground or background color rainbowly after a certain interval or a few keystrokes have been made.

 ## Why???